LKress/ASA/presentation/notes/notes.md

 * we project the endpoints of these repeats to the main diagonal

--> endpoints übergänge repeat nicht repeat and vice versa
+* endpoints represent the transitions of non repeating regions to repeating regions and vice versa

 ## Slide 7

 * now the same colored poins are clustered together which gives us the repeat graph on the right hand side